Gap between quantum theory based on real and complex numbers is arbitrarily large

-It is important to remember here that any linear functional can be scaled by multiplying or adding up a scalar.
-As we compare values of the above functional for any $N$, it is important to ensure that the gap we obtain is genuine and not due to scaling of the functional for higher $N$.
-To do so, we fix the algebraic value of the functional for any $N$ as $-1\leq\mathcal{J}_{N}\leq1$.
+Recall that any linear functional can be rescaled by multiplying it by a scalar or adding a constant term.
+As we compare the values of the above functional for any $N$, it is important to ensure that the gap we obtain is genuine and not simply a consequence of scaling the functional for higher $N$.
+The functional is thus normalized so that its values lie within the range $-1\leq\mathcal{J}_{N}\leq1$ for any $N$.

-In the scenario depicted in Fig. \ref{fig1}, suppose that all the external parties observe the maximal violation of the Bell inequalities \eqref{BE1Nm} to certify the states generated by the sources and the measurements $A_{i,0},A_{i,1}$ as in Theorem \ref{theorem1}.
-Furthermore, when Eve obtains the outcome $l=l_1\ldots l_N$ such that $l_i=0$ for all $i$, then they also evaluate the functional $\mathcal{J}_N$ \eqref{BE2m}.
+Let us now consider the scenario in Fig. \ref{fig1} and suppose that all the external parties observe the maximal violation of the Bell expressions $\mathcal{I}_l$ [cf. Eq. \eqref{BE1Nm}] to certify the states generated by the sources and the measurements $A_{i,0},A_{i,1}$, as proven in Theorem 1 of the Supplementary Materials.
+Furthermore, when Eve obtains the outcome $l=l_1\ldots l_N$ with $l_i=0$ for all $i$, then they also evaluate the functional $\mathcal{J}_N$ \eqref{BE2m}.

-In the scenario depicted in Fig.\ref{fig1}, within CQT, and having a maximal violation of Eq.\eqref{BE1Nm}, one can simultaneously maximally violate $\mathcal{I}_{N}$ with a value of $\beta_{\mathrm{CQT}}=1$ by choosing $U_{A_i}A_{i,2}U_{A_i}^{\dagger}=Y\otimes\I$, where $U_{A_i}$ is the local unitary given by the self-test of $\mathcal{I}_l$ that takes the measurements and states to the optimal ones Eq.\eqref{GHZObsm} and Eq.\eqref{GHZvecsm}.
-This ensures that each of the $N(N-1)/2$ summands in the brackets of Eq.\eqref{BE2m} is $-1$.
+Within standard quantum theory, one can simultaneously achieve the maximal values of all $\mathcal{I}_l$ and the expression $\mathcal{J}_{N}$ with a value of $\beta_{\mathrm{CQT}}=1$.
+This is achieved by the GHZ state and observables in Eq. (\ref{GHZObsm}) and $A_{i,2}=Y$ for all $i$.
+This ensures that each of the $N(N-1)/2$ terms in the brackets of Eq. \eqref{BE2m} is $-1$.